zrross11/dotfiles/README.md

 # Dotfiles

-Personal dotfiles with Starship prompt and Kubernetes support.
+Personal dotfiles with Starship prompt.
 Works on macOS (zsh) and Linux (bash).

 ## Quick Start